ahmadalwareh/Python_Interview_Questions/questions/General Questions.md

 A wheel is a pre-built distribution of a Python package that is built using the     `bdist_wheel` command.
 Wheels are stored in the `.whl` file format and can be installed using the `pip` package manager.
 Wheels are designed to be a more efficient and faster way to install Python packages, especially for large packages or packages with many dependencies.

-An `egg` is an older distribution format for Python packages that is stored in the `.egg` file format.
+An `egg` is an older distribution format for Python packages that are stored in the `.egg` file format.
 Eggs were originally used by the `easy_install` package manager, but they are now deprecated in favor of wheels.

 There are several key differences between wheels and eggs: